bguerout/dashrun/README.md

 const contrib = require("blessed-contrib");
 const { DashboardLayout } = require("dashrun");

-//A dashboard is just a function taking a callback to run the script module.exports = (run) => {
+module.exports = (run) => {

   //Create a layout and define area where bless-contrib components will be rendered